How To Choose The Perfect Tile Color

 The world's your oyster!
 You have tons of options on how you could design your space but here's where we would start.
 First, have any colors or finishes been selected for the rest of the house?
 Often, design for the entire house can come from something as simple as a patterned pillow on your couch.
 If so, look there to see if you could pull any colors for your cabinets, counters and tile.

 If you literally just bought a plot of land and nothing has been decided yet, consider letting your tile be the inspiration for your house!
-You could choose a two color backsplash and then find ways to repeat these colors throughout the house.
 If you do, be sure to keep tile samples in your chosen colors handy as they will be useful as you're shopping for pillows, furniture, paint and other hard finishes.

 SCENARIO #2: You have already selected your cabinets and countertops